smroid/cedar-solve/docs/installation.rst

     # skip slow tests
     pytest -m "not slow"

-Using tetra3 as a module in your repository
+Using cedar-solve as a module in your repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A specific branch named `no_big_files` is available for practical inclusion as a git submodule in your own repository.
 This does not include the default database and example images, making